Hallie-Jr/alx-zero_day/0x03-git/README.md

-Josiah is  good at programming
+Josiah is  good at programming in alx school